 What are amphoteric oxides?

-Oxides which show basic and acidic properties are called amphoteric oxide.
-Example, zinc oxide and aluminium oxide.
+Oxides which show basic and acidic properties are called amphoteric oxides.
+Examples are, zinc oxide and aluminium oxide.

 What is metallurgy?